-- a) 1Working days: 90 days in a semester

-- b) Class hours:

-- 3 credit hour courses with theory and lab is equivalent to 3 hours theory and 3 hours lab =

-6 working hours per week.

-- 3 credit hours theory-only course is equivalent 3 hours theory and 2 hours tutorial = 5 working hours per week.
+- a) Working days: 90 days in a semester - b) Class hours: - 3 credit hours courses with theory and labs is equivalent to 3 lecture hours and 3 lab hours = 6 working hours per week. - 3 credit hours theory-only course is equivalent 3 lecture hours and 2 tutorial hours = 5 working hours per week.

-Evaluation
+Evaluation:

-Theory course should have internal weightage of 20% and external weightage of 80%.
-For the course having lab work, the internal weightage is 20%, lab work weightage is 20% and external weightage is 60%.
+All the courses except project work and internship should have internal weightage of 40% and external weightage of 60%.
+For the courses having laboratory work, the internal weightage is divided into 20% laboratory work and 20% internal assessment.
 A student should secure minimum of 40% in each category to pass a course.
-The final score in each course will be the sum of overall weightage of in all categories.
-There will be a separate practical examination for the 20% weightage of lab work conducted by concerned college in the presence of an external examiner.
+The final grade and grade point in each course will be the sum of overall weightage of all categories.
+There will be a separate practical examination for the 20% weightage of laboratory work in the presence of an external examiner.

-The project work and internship are evaluated by different evaluators.
-To pass project work and internship, students should secure at least 40% marks in the evaluation of each evaluator and final score will be the sum of all the evaluations.
-For the evaluation of final presentation, an external examiner will be assigned from the IOST.
+The Project work and Internship are evaluated by different evaluators.
+To pass Project Work and Internship, students should secure at least 40% marks in the evaluation of each evaluator and the final grade and grade point will be the sum of all the evaluations.
+For the evaluation of final presentation, an external examiner will be assigned.

-The Grading System
+Grading System: